How to set up a free micro VPS on Google Cloud Platform

 Finally, finish the process by hitting Create.

-After a few seconds you now have a running f1-micro instance.
+After a few seconds, you will have a running f1-micro instance.
 You can access it via the SSH drop-down menu.

-Use the first option in the menu to open a ssh-shell in a new browser window to access the VPS.
+Use the first option in the menu to open an ssh-shell in a new browser window to access the VPS.

-I hope you liked this short article so now you can put your micro-VPS to good use.
+I hope you liked this short article and now can start using your micro-VPS instance for a lot of cool stuff.